Static to Dynamic Correlation Clustering: Introduction

+\paragraph*{Existing static algorithms modified for our dynamic framework} We will now discuss how the known near-linear static algorithms can be modified and used in our dynamic framework.

 First, as a general standard note.
-Suppose we have a Monte-Carlo algorithm that given a cluster representation $(\mathcal C,D)$ aims to produce a $c$-approximate cluster representation $(\mathcal C',D')$ failing with probability at most $p$.
-We will always check if $|D'|\geq |D|$ and if so, keep the original cluster representation.
-This means that if we make $k$ iterations, then the probability that we do not end up with a $c$-approximation drops to $p^k$.
+Suppose we have a Monte-Carlo algorithm that, given a cluster representation $(\mathcal C,D)$, aims to produce a $c$-approximate cluster representation $(\mathcal C',D')$ and fails with probability at most $p$.
+We switch to the new clustering $\mathcal C'$ only if it has lower cost, that is, if $|D'|< |D|$.
+This means that if we make $k$ iterations of the algorithm, then the probability that we do not end up with a $c$-approximation drops to $p^k$.